ellakoa/postcard-poem/content/posts/borrowed-light.md

   Stirring some from a dreamy sleep.

   Shining a path with borrowed light
-  The expansive moon glows bright.
+  The expansive moon gleams bright.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-